ISHA0i/ES-CRM/frontend/README.md

 - Product details are now shown in a drawer on the Component page (Inventory/Component.jsx) instead of a separate Product page.
 The Product.jsx file has been removed.
 - The edit drawer in the Inventory page and the add/edit drawer in the Component page now match the Client drawer UI for a consistent experience.
 - The Component page now uses a vertical 3-dot dropdown for row actions, matching the modern UI pattern.
+- The Component page now supports image upload for each product.
+Images are stored in the backend `/uploads` folder and served at `/uploads/filename`.
+When adding or editing a product, you can upload an image using the UI.
+- The Component page (`src/pages/admin/Inventory/Component.jsx`) was fully refactored in June 2024:
+  - All add, edit, view, and delete product (component) features are robust and error-handled.
+  - Uses modern Ant Design best practices for forms, drawers, and dropdown menus.
+  - Improved error handling and user feedback for all API actions.
+  - Code is cleaner and more maintainable.

 ## Customization
 - Add more pages to each role in their respective folders under `src/pages/`.